Smoke Detector Requirements For Finished Basements In South Jordan, UT

 When Remodeling Triggers Upgrades

-It may surprise many homeowners to hear that replacing the smoke alarms upstairs may be necessary in order to build a basement.
+It may surprise many homeowners to learn that replacing the smoke alarms upstairs may be necessary to build a basement.

 You might have to replace any outdated, battery-operated, unconnected alarms in your house to comply with the most recent smoke detector requirements for finished basements.